lshpaner/eda_toolkit/docs/_sources/usage_guide.rst.txt

 Generating Summary Tables for Variable Combinations
 -----------------------------------------------------

-This section explains how to generate summary tables for all possible combinations of specified variables in a DataFrame and save them to an Excel file.
-We will use the ``summarize_all_combinations`` function for this purpose.
+**This function generates summary tables for all possible combinations of specified variables in a DataFrame and save them to an Excel file.**

 .. function:: summarize_all_combinations(df, variables, data_path, data_name, min_length=2)

-    Generates summary tables for all possible combinations of the specified variables in the DataFrame and saves them to an Excel file.

     :param df: The pandas DataFrame containing the data.
     :type df: pandas.DataFrame